The Independent Agencies

 3/04

-Peter Marocco announces himself to staff as President/CEO, begins dismantling all contracts, places all staff on administrative leave for 30 days
+Peter Marocco announces himself to staff at IAF as President/CEO.
+He then begins immediately dismantling all contracts and places all staff on administrative leave for 30 days to prevent them from interfering or monitoring DOGE’s actions at the agency.

 3/04

-DOGE brags on its X account that the IAF has been reduced to a single employee
+DOGE brags on its X account that the Inter-American Foundation (IAF) has been reduced to a single employee.

 3/04

-USADF CFO Mathieu Zahui receives an email from Nate Cavanaugh informing him that Peter Marocco would be coming to the office the following day as Chairman of the Board
+USADF CFO Mathieu Zahui receives an email from Nate Cavanaugh informing him that Peter Marocco would be coming to the office the following day in his declared capacity as Chairman of the Board.

 3/05